arifC/compass-doc-adv/docs/tutorial.md

 ## Setting up the landscape

-We will create our two Runtimes ("**prod**" and "**dev**") first.
+We will create our two Runtimes (**prod** and **dev**) first.
 After, we can create our Application in a plain version without any APIs.
 These requests create the runtimes:

 ```graphql
 mutation {